charleennewland/blog/maturity_model.md

 - *Ownership* - teams and individuals have a clear understanding of their responsibilities for achieving and maintaining specific levels
 - *Structured Progression* - teams can follow a structured path for continuous improvement, moving systematically through the maturity levels
 - *Educational Tool* - it can be used as an educational tool to help stakeholders understand the organization's expectations
+- *Increased Credibility* - well-defined levels increase the credibility of the maturity model when communicating with external stakeholders.

 So let's dissect one of these lines.